Automated feature extraction and selection for data-driven models of rapid battery capacity fade and end of life: Introduction

 Forecasting battery state of health using machine learning approaches usually requires an assumption about the way the batteries are charged and discharged.
 Often, usage is implicitly considered to be fixed over time, with identical train and test use cases \cite{richardson2017GPRhealth}.
 However, changes in usage can be accommodated, for example by dividing usage into fixed sections of time and summing the health impacts piecewise over the sections.
 This approach has been successfully applied to capacity forecasting with a Gaussian process regression model \cite{richardson2019GPRtransition}.
-In this case, for the dataset used, a simple manual feature selection exercise identified calendar time and charge throughput as dominant inputs affecting capacity fade, although other features such as time periods spend in extreme current and temperature ranges could also be relevant for other datasets where batteries are used more intensively \cite{richardson2019GPRtransition}.
+In this case, for the dataset used, a simple manual feature selection exercise identified calendar time and charge throughput as dominant inputs affecting capacity fade, although other features such as time periods spent in extreme current and temperature ranges could also be relevant for other datasets where batteries are used more intensively \cite{richardson2019GPRtransition}.

-For any machine learning regression model, the input features, however chosen, decide the predictive performance.
-Several recent publications on battery health modelling have used a manually selected small set of features \cite{hu2020GPRRUL,lucu2020GPRpartB,zheng2019GPRselection,hu2020GPRNNFeatSel}.
-There is scope to increase the number of features, automate the feature selection process, and test the model predictions over a more general set of use cases, including distinct changes in usage over time.
+For any machine learning model, the input features decide the predictive performance.
+Several recent battery health publications have used a manually selected small feature set \cite{hu2020GPRRUL,lucu2020GPRpartB,zheng2019GPRselection,hu2020GPRNNFeatSel}.
+There is scope to automate the feature extraction/selection process, and test the model predictions over more general use cases.